 John the Baptist Character Bible Study Background and Lessons

-Meaning of name: His actual name was John as commanded by the angel who appeared to Zacharias.
-“The Baptist” was a title given to him later on perhaps by the writers of Scripture or perhaps by the crowds.
+Meaning of name: His actual name was John as commanded by the angel who appeared to Zachariah.
+“The Baptist” was a title given to him later on, perhaps by the writers of Scripture or perhaps by the crowds.
 It refers to his well known role of

-Events surrounding birth: His parents, Elizabeth and Zacharias were old.
+Events surrounding birth: His parents, Elizabeth and Zachariah were old.
 Elizabeth was barren and they were never able to have kids.
 Most people at that time really wanted to have kids, and a lot of them.
 Elizabeth said that not having any children was a “disgrace” before men.
 People would have viewed her as an inferior woman because she was unable to bear children and some may have wondered if God was punishing her and her husband for some sin in their lives.

 John’s parents faithfully prayed for a child and God answered in a miraculous way.
 Notes from Luke 1 about events surrounding John’s birth:

-His clothes were made of camel hair and he ate wild honey and locusts.
-This shows us he led a secluded and even rough life, perhaps because of a vow he had taken.
+His clothes were made of camel hair and he ate wild honey and locust.
+From this description, we can infer that he led a secluded and even rough life, perhaps because of a vow he had taken.
 We do know his father said he would not drink wine, which would indicate maybe he would take the Nazarite vow.
-While it is not necessary to live like that for everyone, there are a few characters in the Bible such as Elijah that live similarly.
-It is almost like a lifelong fast, ridding themselves of temptations of more luxurious living and practicing self-control and discipline to focus on the Lord and the ministry given to them.
-Interestingly, locusts are very nutritious and are 60% protein compared to 20% protein content of chicken and beef.
+While not every believer is required to live in this manner, there are a few characters in the Bible such as Elijah that live similarly.
+It is almost like a lifelong fast, ridding themselves of the temptations of luxurious living and practicing self-control and discipline to focus on the Lord and the ministry given to them.
+Interestingly, locust are very nutritious and contain sixty percent protein compared to twenty percent the protein content of chicken and beef.

 Place in history:

-John 1:29-34.
-John testifies that Jesus is the Son of God, the Lamb of God who takes away the sin of the world.
+John testified that Jesus is the Son of God, the Lamb of God who takes away the sin of the world.
 In John 5:31-34 Jesus cites John’s testimony as one witness that He is the Christ.
 In Jewish law it was necessary to have 2-3 witnesses to show that something was true so for man’s sake it was helpful that John (who was recognized as having the hand of the Lord with Him) testified that Jesus was true.

 1. He recognized that just because a person was a Hebrew, it didn’t mean they had a relationship to God.
 One’s race didn’t guarantee salvation.
 In recognizing and preaching against this mistake, John went against the grain of the prideful Jews who looked down on all others and considered that they would be saved because of their heritage.

 It was extremely dangerous to take such a bold public stand against such a powerful man who had the authority to arrest and kill you.
 The result was John’s arrest and subsequent murder.
 This account shows us again his great example of courage.
 He spoke forth the truth even when it was dangerous.
 He did not sugar coat it, or hide it.
 He said what needed to be said.
 He stood on what was right and didn’t compromise.

 Lessons from his life:

-Examine our own lives to see if we have fruit or not.
+6. Examine your life to see if we have fruit or not.
 John said that the ax is at the bottom of the tree ready to chop it down and throw it into the fire if that tree doesn’t bear good fruit.
 I’m assuming none of you want to be chopped down and thrown into hell.
 If that is the case, we should evaluate our own lives, not based on a past decision of faith, but based on our life right now, based on our actions right now.
 Are we living a life for God?
 Are we living in sin?
 If we are living in sin, we need to repent, which means real change.